 If so, you need to weigh the security risks against the cost savings.
 You may save money on the initial implementation but spend even more later when an unknown wildcard certificate expires and causes an outage.
 Plus, it’s likely to take dozens of staff hours to untangle a complex web of wildcard certificates that has been allowed to grow organically.

-The bottom line is that no one wants their organization’s name associated with a phishing attack.
+No one wants their organization’s name associated with a phishing attack.
 It tarnishes your reputation as well as the reliability of your brand.
 So, you need to make it as hard as possible for cybercriminals to infiltrate your domains and manipulate your encryption.
 Yes, there is an increased burden issuing and maintaining a server or application-specific certificate but with the right certificate management platform, you can both reduce risk and increase awareness through automation and intelligence.

 So, it just makes sense to avoid using wildcard certificates on production systems.
 Instead, you should use subdomain-specific certificates that are rotated often.
 A compromised wildcard certificate can lead to serious repercussions.
 But you can avoid (or at least significantly mitigate) the potential impact of an attack by using short-lived, non-wildcard certificates.